bmlanguage/bml/documentation.md

         *   Example: `#use "GenericVector<uint32>" as intVector;`
         *   `with config { ... }`: Configures parameters for the module.
             *   Example: `#use "MyModule" with config { baudRate = 115200 };`
-            *   The `with config` clause is used to customize the CAMs behavior.
-The `config` parameters are merged, and if there are conflicts, the parent CAM configuration overrides the imported CAM configurations.
-When a module is imported with `config` parameters, the compiler will create a new copy of the imported module, parameterized by the values provided by the `config` section.
-If the imported module uses other modules with config parameters, those modules will also be duplicated using the values defined for that specific instance of the parent module.
-If an imported module has the same `config` variable defined in the parent module, the `config` of the parent module will override the `config` of the imported module.
+            *   When importing a module with `config` parameters, the compiler creates a new copy parameterized by those values.
+If the imported module uses other modules with config parameters, those are also duplicated, respecting the parent's parameters.
+The parent module's `config` parameters override any conflicting parameters in the imported module.
      *    Specific module versions can be imported using the `@` syntax.
 Example: `#use "MyModule@1.2.0";`
     *   `#use "camName" [ genericInstantiation ] [ "merge" , moduleName  { "," , moduleName } ] ,  [ "override" ,  (  "function" , identifier , "with" , "config" , "{" , { configParameterAssignment } , "}" ) | "function" , identifier ] ,  ";"`: CAM inclusion that makes the exported interface intrinsic functions of the CAM accessible, with support for `override` and customization.
         *   Example: `#use "MyUartCam";`, `#use "MyGenericCam<uint32>";` `#use "MyUartCam" with config { baudRate = 115200 };` `#use "UartCam" override function platformUartSendByte with config { enableDma = true };`
     *   `#cpuTarget cpuName`: Provides CPU optimization hints allowing the compiler to target specific features and improve the performance of the generated code.
         *   Example: `#cpuTarget armCortexM4`